-For a FTSE All-Share company of our size and depth making a meaningful impact on the Georgian economy, our Executive Directors must have the skills, experience, work ethic and attitude required to successfully execute our strategy, manage evolving public policy demands, meet our objectives and create value for shareholders over the long term.
+For a London Stock Exchange listed company of our size and depth making a meaningful impact on the Georgian economy, our Executive Directors must have the skills, experience, work ethic and attitude required to successfully execute our strategy, manage evolving public policy demands, meet our objectives and create value for shareholders over the long term.
 In order to recruit and retain this talent, we assess the value of remuneration against other FTSE companies of similar size and sector listed in the UK.
-Executive Directors are not currently paid cash, and therefore remuneration in the form of deferred shares forms all their compensation and totally aligns them to the shareholder experience.